emqx/emqx-docs/en_US/access-control/authn/authn.md

 ### MQTT 5.0 Enhanced Authentication

 [MQTT 5.0 enhanced authentication](https://www.emqx.com/en/blog/mqtt5-enhanced-authentication) extends the basic authentication to include challenge/response style authentication.
-It is more like an authentication framework that allows the use of various more secure authentication mechanisms, such as SCRAM authentication, Kerberos authentication, etc. EMQX supports SCRAM authentication and provides support for SCRAM user management through our built-in database.
+The implementation of enhanced authentication allows the use of various more secure authentication mechanisms, such as Salted Challenge Response Authentication Mechanism (SCRAM) authentication, Kerberos authentication, and etc. The concrete EMQX implementation of the enhanced authentication supports SCRAM and provides support for SCRAM user management through our built-in database.

 ## EMQX Authenticator